MethodResourcePrediction/Slicer-Examples/README.md

 ## Select a method

-To slice a method, the packaged jar has to be accessable.
+To slice a method, the packaged jar has to be accessible.
 Let's slice the method `ClientSidePreparedStatement.getMetaData()` from [mariadb java connector](https://downloads.mariadb.org/connector-java/) (Version 2.7.2 at the time of writing).
 The interested slice criterion is for example line 4 here (the first if-statement).

 Decompiled `ClientSidePreparedStatement.getMetaData()` source: